 Choosing an API/library

 Unlike commercial online map providers, OpenStreetMap does not provide an “official” JavaScript library which you are required to use.
 Rather, you can use any library that meets your needs.
-The two most popular are OpenLayers and Leaflet.
-Both are open source.
+The most popular is Leaflet, an open-source library.
+OpenLayers 3, another well know library, can also be a good fit.

 Choosing a tile provider